+49 30 214 594-235

-Classical repertoire – from Bach to Schoenberg – comes just as naturally to Michael Wendeberg as his passion for new music.
-Since 2011 he has held the musical directorship of the Ensemble Contrechamps in Geneva; in 2016, he also took up the position of “Erste Kapellmeister” at the Halle Opera.
+Classical repertoire – from Bach to Schoenberg – comes just as naturally to conductor and pianist Michael Wendeberg as his passion for new music.
+As of 2020/21 he has been appointed Chief Conductor Opera at the Bühnen Halle, where he has held the position of “Erster Kapellmeister” since 2016.
+In the current season he is conducting Wagner’s Tristan und Isolde among others in Halle.

-Michael Wendeberg studied conducting in Toshiyuki Kamioka’s masterclass in Saarbrücken, and piano with Markus Stange, Bernd Glemser and Benedetto Lupo.
-During this time he worked as Toshiyuki Kamioka’s assistant at the Wuppertaler Bühnen.
-After graduating Michael Wendeberg held positions at the Nationaltheater Mannheim and the Staatsoper Berlin, where he assisted Daniel Barenboim and guest conductors such as Pierre Boulez and Sir Simon Rattle, and was principal conductor at the Lucerne Theater.
+Michael Wendeberg studied piano with Markus Stange, Bernd Glemser, and Benedetto Lupo, and conducting in Toshiyuki Kamioka’s masterclass in Saarbrücken.
+During this time, he worked as Toshiyuki Kamioka’s assistant at the Wuppertaler Bühnen.
+After graduating, Michael Wendeberg held positions at the Nationaltheater Mannheim and the Staatsoper Berlin, where he assisted Daniel Barenboim and guest conductors such as Pierre Boulez and Sir Simon Rattle, and was principal conductor at the Lucerne Theater.

 This biography is to be reproduced without any changes, omissions or additions, unless expressly authorised by the artist management.